Car Accident Injuries

 Colorado Springs Car Accident Attorney

-You need a personal injury attorney on your side that cares out keeping your life on track, despite an auto accident injury.
-The attorneys at Sears & Associates, P.C. have 40 years of experience handling personal injury cases in Colorado Springs, Vail, Boulder, Pueblo, Denver, and across the Front Range.
+This is the time when you need a personal injury attorney in your corner who truly cares about helping you keep your life on track after your car accident.
+The attorneys at Sears & Associates, P.C. have decades of experience handling personal injury cases in Colorado Springs, Boulder, Vail, Pueblo, Denver and across the Front Range.

-We care about you and want to do everything possible to fight for the compensation you need and deserve.
+Our attorneys truly care about you and your future, and will work hard to fight for the compensation you need and deserve.

 An auto accident can be scary and frustrating, especially if you did not cause it.
 You are likely wondering how you will possibly pay for your medical bills, fix your car, and feed your family while your injury keeps you out of work.
 If another driver caused your accident, you can file a claim with his or her insurer, but dealing with an insurance company alone can be a nightmare.